DavidGGonzalez/TeamBlue_FinalProject/README.md

        * Test Data (20%):  This data is applied to the trained model to make predictions after the model is trained with the training data.

 3. Design/Define the Model
-    * Supervised Learning Model : We are using this model for its ability to use labled datasets to train algorithms to classify       data or predict outcomes.            accurately.
+    * Supervised Learning Model : We are using this model for its ability to use labled datasets to train algorithms to classify  data or predict outcomes.

-   	* Classification Algorithm: Logistic Regresstion
+   	* Classification Algorithm: Logistic Regresstion is chosen to predict a dependent categorical target variable in our case match or no match.

     * Train the model
       * Fit the model with training data